mak448a/Qtcord/README.md

 > You need Python 3.12 or higher!
 > Also, I recommend using uv if you have it installed.
 It's faster than pip. (`uv pip install -r requirements.txt`)

+If you're on Windows, substitute `python3` for `python`.
 Do the standard Python procedure:
 ```bash
 python3 -m venv venv
 source venv/bin/activate
 pip install -r requirements.txt
 ```

-Afterwards, just run main.py.
-If you're on Windows, substitute `python3` for `python`.
+Afterwards, run main.py.
 ```shell
 python3 src/main.py
 ```